Betraying Spinoza

 • p63 Spinoza as mind-altering drug.

-• One feels oneself change, howeverr impermanently, as one beholds Spinoza's final point of view—the point of view that approaches, thaough it can never match, "the Infinite Intellect of God".
+• One feels oneself change, however impermanently, as one beholds Spinoza's final point of view—the point of view that approaches, though it can never match, "the Infinite Intellect of God".

 • p64 Spinoza as original jubu